-In the transformation from transmit to receive antenna feature, the channel matrix $\mathbf{H}$ is used as the linear transformation coefficients, \textit{i.e.}, $\mathbf{F}_{rx} = \mathbf{H} \mathbf{F}_{tx}$.
-Conversely, the transpose of $\mathbf{H}$ is utilized as the coefficients for transforming features from receive to transmit antenna feature, \textit{i.e.}, $\mathbf{F}_{tx} = \mathbf{H}^T \mathbf{F}_{rx}$.
-In this way, the channel matrix $\mathbf{H}$ is embeded as linear layers into the network, eliminating the need for $\mathbf{H}$ as an explicit input.
-This design effectively addresses the high-dimensionality challenge encountered in previous data-driven MIMO detectors, enabling ChannelNet to operate efficiently in massive MIMO and high-order modulation scenarios.

-\textbf{Implement Details:} There are two detailed designs that are beneficial for the experimental performance of ChannelNet. \begin{itemize} \item \textbf{Skip Connection:} Integrating skip connections is a well-established technique to improve gradient flow, thereby facilitating the training of deep networks by mitigating issues such as vanishing or exploding gradients \cite{he2016deep}.
-As depicted in Fig. \ref{fig:architecture} (a), skip connections are integrated into the transmit antenna feature processor.
-Specifically, the input to the transmit antenna feature processor in the $t$-th iteration is added as input to the transmit antenna feature processor in the $t+1$-th iteration. \item \textbf{Subtraction of $\mathbf{y}$:} The received signal $\mathbf{y}$ is beneficial for the updating of the receive antenna features.
-In addition to using $\mathbf{y}$ as the initial receiver features, $\mathbf{y}$ is also utilized in subsequent iterations for feature transformation.
-An effective design we have identified is to directly subtract $\mathbf{y}$ from the receive antenna feature $\mathbf{F}_{rx}$ at each feature dimension.
-Consequently, instead of using of $\mathbf{F}_{rx}$ as the input to the receive feature processor, we actually use $\mathbf{F}_{rx} - \mathbf{y} \mathbf{1}^T_d$ as the input, where $\mathbf{1}^T_d$ denotes an all-one vector of size $d$.
+\textbf{Implementation details:} Below, we outline two specific designs that enhance the experimental performance of ChannelNet. \begin{itemize} \item \textbf{Skip connection:} Integrating skip connections is a well-established technique to improve gradient flow, thereby mitigating issues such as vanishing or exploding gradients during training \cite{he2016deep}.
+As shown in Fig. \ref{fig:architecture}a, skip connections are incorporated into the transmit antenna feature processors by adding the input from the $t$-th iteration directly to the input of the $(t+1)$-th iteration.